Economic sanctions against the United States

-List of current sanctions against the United States of America
+History

 The United States of America had multiple sanctions imposed on them throughout history.
-Most recently, United States President Donald Trump has introduced economic sanctions in 2018 on multiple trade partners, including The People's Republic of China, Canada, the European Union and Mexico.
-This series of tariffs are known as the "Trump Tariffs" and has been responded negatively to by sanctioned trade partners.
+Most recently, United States President Donald Trump has introduced economic sanctions in 2018 on multiple trade partners, including China, Canada, the European Union and Mexico.
+This series of tariffs are known as the "Trump tariffs" and has been responded negatively to by sanctioned trade partners.
 The United States of America has also imposed ongoing economic sanctions on Iran and Russia dating back to 1995 and 2014 respectively.
 As of June 2019, the following countries and political unions below have introduced economic sanctions against the United States.

-Reasons for economic sanction against the United States of America
+List

-The People's Republic of China
+China

-The trade war between the People's Republic of China and the United States began in 2018.
-Initially conducted through tariffs and other types of economic sanctions, Donald Trump, the former President of the United States of America imposed tariffs on Chinese goods valued at $250 billion, escalating the trade war.

-China's Ministry of Commerce responded by imposing retaliatory tariffs on U.S. goods of a similar value, including a tariff of $60 billion U.S goods and a further $100 billion tariff on the United States of America.
+In 2018, Donald Trump initiated a trade war with China by imposing tariffs on goods imported from the country.
+China's Ministry of Commerce responded by imposing retaliatory tariffs on U.S. goods of a similar value, including a tariff of $60 billion U.S. goods and a further $100 billion tariff on the United States of America.

 Canada

-Donald Trump, the former President of the United States of America introduced a tariff on Canadian steel and aluminium on 31 May 2018.
+Donald Trump, the former President of the United States of America introduced tariffs on European Union, Mexican and Canadian steel and aluminium on May 31, 2018.

-Justin Trudeau, the Prime Minister of Canada retaliated to the tariff with economic sanctions on U.S goods such as steel and aluminum, as well as goods such as paper, plywood, whiskey and more on 31 May 2018.
+Justin Trudeau, the Prime Minister of Canada retaliated to the tariff with economic sanctions on U.S. goods such as steel and aluminum, as well as goods such as paper, plywood, whiskey and more on May 31, 2018.

 European Union

-Former US President Donald Trump introduced a tariff on Canadian steel and aluminium on 31 May 2018 as part of the Trump tariffs.
+Former US President Donald Trump introduced tariffs on European Union, Mexican and Canadian steel and aluminum on May 31, 2018 as part of the Trump tariffs.

-The European Union retaliated with a tariff on U.S goods such as steel and aluminium, along with other agricultural goods such as corn, orange juice, cranberry juice and manufactured goods such as electronic devices, washing machines, motorcycles, makeup and cosmetics, clothing and more on 22 June 2018.
+The European Union retaliated with a tariff on U.S. goods such as steel and aluminium, along with other agricultural goods such as corn, orange juice, cranberry juice and manufactured goods such as electronic devices, washing machines, motorcycles, makeup and cosmetics, clothing and more on June 22, 2018.

 Mexico

-Former President of the United States of America Donald Trump introduced a tariff on Canadian steel and aluminium on 31 May 2018 as part of the Trump tariffs.
+Former President of the United States of America Donald Trump introduced tariffs on European Union, Mexican and Canadian steel and aluminium on May 31, 2018 as part of the Trump tariffs.